 “If you want to ruin your surprise go right away.
 But don’t come crying to me saying how you couldn’t wait.”
 It was easy to bait Olivia.
 The two had known each other for twenty-three out of their twenty-seven years of life.
 “Go ahead.
 Look if you must.”

-Olivia stood with her mouth open looking at the phone not knowing what to do.
-She blinked a few times waiting for see if Gwen was lying.
+Olivia stood with her mouth open, looking at the phone, not knowing what to do.
+She blinked a few times, waiting to see if Gwen was lying.
 But there was nothing.
-Moving faster than she expected herself to she snatched a business card off the desk and ran into the bathroom with the card and phone.
-Gwen rushed over and pounded on the door but there was nothing she could do about it now.
+Moving faster than she expected herself to, she snatched a business card off the desk and ran into the bathroom with the card and phone.
+Gwen rushed over and pounded on the door, but there was nothing she could do about it now.

 The doorbell rang just as Olivia finished cleaning up the giant box of makeup she toted everywhere.
-It wasn’t necessary for it to be so large, she only used eye shadow.
-Everything could have easily been stored in a small bag that fit inside her purse.
+It didn’t need to be so large.
+She only used eye shadow.
+Everything could have easily been stored in a small bag that fits inside her purse.
 But every time Gwen brought it up to her, she always said the same thing; “I like to keep my options open.”

 “It’s good to see you so soon.”
-Gwen did her best not to give Olivia a death stare, but it was hard when the girl was pretending to be miss innocent.
+Gwen did her best not to give Olivia a death stare, but it was hard when the girl was pretending to be little Miss innocent.